-Developing systems for data collection and usage is necessary for future planning and development.
+There are two trail counters at Anacostia River trail and Bladensburg waterfront park & cottage city, the Strategic Trails Plan identified we have no useful trail usage data.
+Developing a data collection and the usage system is necessary for future planning and development.
 Currently, counts do not factor into the capital budget/project prioritization and do not help forecast demand.
-Most of the needs derived from survey responses come from community requests.
+Most of the need derived from survey responses come from community requests.
 Additional locations are necessary for comparative utility.
-An overall new management system and staff operators will help manage the data collection/gathering and analysis.
+There are challenges with counters in the field, lack of maintenance, grass and insect obstructions, current data is not usable.
+An overall new management system and staff operators will help manage the data collection/gathering + analysis.